Feds Arrest Warren County Oath Keeper Seen With Trump Ally Roger Stone Before Capitol Riots

 Roberto Minuta, 36, of Hackettstown, was seen with former President Donald Trump’s longtime advisor Roger Stone before the deadly riots at the U.S. Capitol.

-Minuta, who reportedly served as Stone's bodyguard, was seen with Stone while wearing a baseball hat and military-style vest with the Oath Keeper logo prior to the violent insurrection on Jan.
+Minuta, who reportedly served as Stone's bodyguard, was wearing a baseball hat and military-style vest with the Oath Keeper logo prior to the violent insurrection on Jan.
 6, prosecutors said.

 After his greeting with Stone, Minuta can be seen among the crowd that approached the Capitol and interacting with Capitol Police officers while wearing goggles.

-Minuta, who owns a tattoo parlor in Newburgh, NY, was charged with obstruction of Congress and unlawful entry after his arrest on Saturday, March 6.
+Minuta, who owns a tattoo parlor in Newburgh, NY, was charged with obstruction of Congress and unlawful entry.

+Minuta was carrying a firearm and pepper or bear spray on Jan.
+6, according to prosecutors.
+Minuta also was armed when he was arrested at his New York tattoo parlor after his arrest on Saturday, March 6, they said.

 “Minuta and others affiliated with the Oath Keepers breached the U.S. Capitol grounds, where Minuta aggressively berated and taunted U.S. Capitol police officers responsible for protecting the Capitol and the representatives inside of the Capitol,” prosecutors said.